huntwelch/MongoBot/README.md

     python newbrains.py category_name

 This will create a file called category_name.py in brainmeats, with a class Category_name.
-Loading of this class will be automated, no other files need to be altered.
+Initialization of this class will be automated once category_name is added to config/plugins.yaml.

-IMPORTANT: new brainmeats won't be enabled for use until they're added to config/plugins.yaml.

 Using ze bot